-An important role for foster parents is to work with the child’s birth family to help that child return home, and if that fails, to commit to raise/parenting the child through adoption or until a permanent home can be found.
+An important role for foster parents may be to work with the child’s birth family to help the child safely return home.
+If that is not possible, foster families may commit to parenting the child through adoption or until a permanent home can be found.

-The foster parent helps children to keep contact with their birth family, while acting as a mentor for that family.
-Foster care is a service provided to the child’s entire family.
-Foster families come from the same community as the child, should be willing to assist with transportation to visitation with the child’s family, and should help with other types of contact with siblings, relatives, and other important people in the child’s life.
+The foster parent helps children to stay in contact with their birth family.
+Foster care is part of the overall services provided to the child’s entire family.
+Foster families may come from the same community as the child, should be willing to assist with transportation to visitation with the child’s family, and should help with other types of contact with siblings, relatives, and other important people in the child’s life.